iszczesniak/cpp/memory/index.md

 to a function by reference.
 The reference parameter is initialized by the argument expression.
 The parameter becomes a name (an alias) for the data of the argument expression.

+This example shows how we pass an argument by value and by reference.
+Compile the example with the flag `-fno-elide-constructors`.

+{% highlight c++ %}
+{% include_relative stack_test.cc %}
+{% endhighlight %}

 ## Returning values